wnccys/asterisk/DOC.md

     After that the **Compiler** check for equal sign which in this case match, consuming it and calling **expression()** which execute the recursive ruler which evaluate the expressions and set them in **Stack**, which in our specific case do the following: call **parse_precedence(Precedence::Assignment)** which advance Token (now previous is Number and current is Semicolon), executing the prefix of previous which set a value (Int or Float) to the **Constants** vector returning to our **parse_precedence** call, which also set a **can_assign** variable that check if the precedence we passed to function is equal or not to Assignment which in our case is true, so variable can be assigned.
-Next we enter a loop, where while the precendece we passed firstly to **parse_precedence** (Assignment) is lower than the current token (Semicolon which is none) the condition is false, so we don't execute nothing.
+Next we enter a loop, where while the precedence we passed firstly to **parse_precedence** (Assignment) is lower than the current token (Semicolon which is none) the condition is false, so we don't execute nothing.
 Now we are back in **var_declaration** function, we consume Semicolon Token and define the global variable (in this case 'a') by passing the index of the value already read and set to constants to the **DefineGlobal(usize)** which take the value in the specified index (variable name) on constants and set it to globals HashTable using the element in the top of stack.
 The general order is finally: